manoj-smoothstack/cpp_training/src/Day23/README.md

 1. C1 sends a request to C2 to buy/sell pounds in exchange for dollars.
 The request should contain at the minimum {exchangeRate, amount, currencyType, buy/sell}.

 2. C2 can refuse the request or accept it.
+Either because it did not like the rate, or it did not have enough of the balance to fulfill that request.

 3. If C2 refuses request, then C1 will delete the request.

 4. If C2 accepts request, then C1 initiates the transfer.
 At the end of the transfer, C1/C2 should update their foreign currency reserves.
+So if the request was:
+{1.55, 200000, "Dollars", "Buy"} from C1 to C2, and if C2 accepted the request, then
+at the end of the transaction,
+- C1's dollar reserves should increase by 200000
+- C1's pound reserves should decrease by approximately 129032.
+- C2's dollar reserves should decrease by 200000
+- C2's pound reserves should increase by approximately 129032.

 5. C1 will then close the resolved request.